tux-rampage/nexus/README.md

 # Rampage Nexus

 A tool to manage your php application deployments.
-It should be the glue between your CI-Tool and you PHP-Servers This application is work in progress.
+It should be the glue between your CI-Tool and your PHP-Servers.

+> __INFO__: This application is work in progress.

 ## Planned Key-Features